 All of these indicate roof damage.
 Missing or damaged shingles leave the roof in direct exposure to inclement weather.
 Buckled and curled shingles will appear to pull away from home.
 This will leave your roof and home at significant risk for weather damage and poor roof ventilation.

 You should also look for granule loss.
 When the texture on the shingles gets worn or thin, this indicates that shingles are aged or affected by severe weather.
 These shingles are no longer protecting your home from damaging storms.
 Shingles that are no longer texturized need to be replaced.

 Most roofs have counter flashing, a waterproof, protective layer of plastic, metal, or rubber that helps prevent runoff from weather from entering your home.
 They are installed over areas in need of additional protection against moisture.
 While you are on the roof, carefully inspect your counter flashing.
 When inspecting, note:

-We have discussed in previous articles the importance of cleaning out your gutters in order to prevent water damage.
-While you are on your roof, check your gutters, roof overhangs and downspouts.
-Your gutters will get clogged with sticks, leaves, dirt and other debris during a severe storm.
-Clogged gutters do not allow water to drain properly and in turn, will cause this water to leak into your home.
+In previous articles, we discussed the importance of cleaning out your gutters to prevent water damage.
+While you are on your roof, check your gutters, roof overhangs, and downspouts.
+During a severe storm, your gutters will get clogged with sticks, leaves, dirt, and other debris.
+Clogged gutters do not allow water to drain correctly and, in turn, will cause this water to leak into your home.

-Now that you have completed your roof inspection, ask yourself, did you find any potential problem areas or any major concerns?
-You need to contact a local professional immediately if that’s the case.
+Now that you have completed your roof inspection, ask yourself if you found any potential problem areas or major concerns.
+You need to contact a local professional immediately if that's the case.
 Fix minor problems and concerns before they become disasters.
-A smart homeowner is a pro-active homeowner.
-It’s the key to stress-free home maintenance.
+A smart homeowner is a proactive homeowner.
+It's the key to stress-free home maintenance.

-If, while inspecting your roof, you found any water damage, give Mr. Restore a call right away.
+If, while inspecting your roof, you find any water damage, give Mr. Restore a call right away.
 Ignoring water damage only leads to more problems.
-But don’t worry, our specialists can restore your home to as good as new.
+But don't worry; our specialists can restore your home to as good as new.